Karl Richter (conductor): Later years and death

 In 1971, Richter suffered a heart attack and thereafter suffered increasing problems with his vision.
 Consequently, he began to memorize as many works as he could before he might lose his sight.
-Eventually he had eye surgery, of which he was initially skeptical but which was effective.
+Eventually he had eye surgery, of which he was initially skeptical, but it was effective.

 When asked about the energy-draining self-imposed burden of work he set himself, he would reply "My time is now" and "We Richters don't grow old."

 Richter suffered a fatal heart attack in a hotel in Munich in 1981.
 He was buried in the Enzenbühl cemetery in Zürich eight days later.
 His widow Gladys, born in 1931, died in 2019 and was buried in the same grave.

 Selected works

 Although focusing mainly on the German Baroque period – and particularly on Johann Sebastian Bach's works, Richter recorded a wide amount of music.
 His discography includes works by Alessandro Scarlatti, Handel, Telemann, C. P. E. Bach and Joh.
 Chr.
 Bach (Johann Sebastian's sons), Haydn, Gluck, Mozart and Mendelssohn, and Beethoven's Mass in C major.
 He also recorded organ works by Liszt and Reger related to Bach, and Brahms' chorale preludes for organ.